China or bust: Wayne Rooney's career dilemma

 "That's why you have guys in business carrying on until their 80s.
 It's their drug.
 Wayne Rooney won't be any different.

-"There are a very small percentage of people who would not have their head turned by the prospect of doubling, trebling their wages."
+"There is a very small percentage of people who would not have their head turned by the prospect of doubling, trebling their wages."

 The England question